KirstLab/asc_seurat/docs/loading_data_int.rst

 Loading the data and integration of multiple samples
 ****************************************************

-To analyze multiple samples, select the third tab in the web application, named :guilabel:`Integration of multiple samples`.
+To analyze multiple samples, select the third tab in the web application, named :any:`Integration of multiple samples`.

 .. note::